ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 cat ~/.bashrc
 ```

-When Bash inserts an alias value, the command becomes like this:
+Bash inserts the alias value here, and the command becomes like this:
 {line-numbers: false, format: Bash}
 ```
 cat -n ~/.bashrc
 ```

 Bash has replaced the word "cat" with "cat -n".
-It did not change the parameter, i.e. the path to the file.
+It did not change the parameter, i.e. the `~/.bashrc` path.

-I> You can force Bash to insert an alias before executing the command.
+I> You can force Bash to insert an alias without executing the resulting command.
 Type the command and press the Ctrl+Alt+E keystroke for doing that.

-Now let's look at how functions work.
+Now let's have a look at how functions work.
 Suppose that Bash meets the function name in the typed command.
-Unlike an alias, the shell does not replace the function's name with its body.
-Instead, Bash executes the function's body.
+The shell does not replace the function name with its body, as it does for the alias.
+Instead, Bash executes the function body.

-Here is an example to explain the difference.
-We want to write the function that behaves the same way as the `cat` alias.
-If Bash functions work as aliases, the following declaration solves our task:
+An example will explain to you how it works.
+Suppose that you want to write the function that behaves the same way as the `cat` alias.
+If Bash functions work as aliases, the following declaration should solve your task:
 {line-numbers: false, format: Bash}
 ```
 cat() { cat -n; }
 ```

-We expect that Bash will add the `-n` option to the following command:
+You expect that Bash will add the `-n` option to the following command:
 {line-numbers: false, format: Bash}
 ```
 cat ~/.bashrc
 ```

-However, it would not work.
-Bash does not insert the body of the function in the command.
+However, it does not happen.
+Bash does not insert the function body into the command.
 The shell executes the body and inserts the result into the command.

-In our example, Bash calls the `cat` utility with the `-n` option but without the `~/.bashrc` parameter.
-We do not want such behavior.
+In our example, Bash calls the `cat` function.
+The function calls the `cat` utility with the `-n` option, but it ignores the `~/.bashrc` parameter.
+You do not want such behavior.

-We can solve the problem by passing the filename to the function as a parameter.
-This works just like passing a parameter to a command or script.
+You can solve the problem of ignoring the `~/.bashrc` parameter.
+Pass this path to the function as a parameter.
+This mechanism works similarly to passing a parameter to some command or script.
 You can call the function and specify its parameters, separated by spaces.

-Calling a function and passing parameters to it looks like this in general:
+Calling a function and passing parameters to it looks this way in the general form:
 {line-numbers: false, format: Bash}
 ```
 FUNCTION_NAME PARAMETER_1 PARAMETER_2 PARAMETER_3`
 ```

-You can read parameters in the function's body via names `$1`, `$2`, `$3`, etc. The `$@` array stores all received parameters.
+You can read parameters in the function body via their names `$1`, `$2`, `$3`, etc. The `$@` array stores all these parameters.

 Let's correct the declaration of the `cat` function.
-We will pass all parameters of the function to the `cat` utility input.
+You should pass all parameters of the function to the input of the `cat` utility.
 Then the declaration becomes like this:
 {line-numbers: false, format: Bash}
 ```
 cat() { cat -n $@; }
 ```

-This function would not work either.
+This function does not work either.
 The problem happens because of unintentional **recursion**.
-When the function calls itself, it is called recursion.
+When some function calls itself, it is called recursion.

+Why did we get the recursion?
 Bash checks the list of declared functions before executing the command "cat -n $@".
 There is the `cat` function in the list.
-Bash executes its body at the moment, but it does not change anything.
+Bash executes it at the moment, but it does not change anything.
 Thus, the shell calls the `cat` function again instead of calling the `cat` utility.
-The call repeats over and over again.
+This call repeats over and over again.
 It leads to the infinite recursion, which is similar to an infinite loop.

-Recursion is not a mistake of Bash's behavior.
+Recursion is not a mistake of Bash behavior.
 It is a powerful mechanism that simplifies complex algorithms.
-The example of such algorithms is the traversing a [**graph**](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) or [**tree**](https://en.wikipedia.org/wiki/Tree_(data_structure)).
+An example of such algorithms is the traversing of a [**graph**](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) or [**tree**](https://en.wikipedia.org/wiki/Tree_(data_structure)).

 The mistake occurred in our declaration of the `cat` function.
-The recursive call happened by accident and led to a loop.
+The recursive call happens by accident and leads to a loop.
 There are two ways to solve this problem:

-1. Use the `command` built-in.
+1. Use the `command` Bash built-in.

-2. Rename the function so that its name differs from the utility name.
+2. Give another name to the function that does not conflict with the utility name.

-Let's look at the first solution.
-The `command` built-in receives a command as parameters.
-If there are aliases and function names there, Bash ignores them.
+Let's try the first solution.
+The `command` built-in receives some command on input.
+If there are aliases or function names there, Bash ignores them.
 It does not insert the alias value instead of its name.
 It does not call a function.
 Instead, Bash executes the command as it is.

-If we apply the `command` built-in in the `cat` function, we get the following result:
+If you add the `command` built-in to the `cat` function, you get the following result:
 {line-numbers: false, format: Bash}
 ```
 cat() { command cat -n "$@"; }
 ```

-Now Bash calls the `cat` utility instead of the `cat` function.
+Now Bash calls the `cat` utility instead of the `cat` function here.

-The second solution is renaming the function.
-For example, this version works well:
+Another solution is renaming the function.
+For example, this declaration works well:
 {line-numbers: false, format: Bash}
 ```
 cat_func() { cat -n "$@"; }
 ```

 Always be aware of the problem of unintentional recursion.
-Keep the names of the functions unique.
-They should not match the names of built-in Bash commands and GNU utilities.
+Give unique names to your functions.
+They should not match the names of Bash built-ins and GNU utilities.

 Here is a summary of our comparison of functions and aliases.
 If you want to shorten a long command, use an alias.

-You need a function in the following cases only:
+When using the shell, you need a function in two cases only:

-1. You need a conditional statement, loop, or code block to perform a command.
+1. You need a conditional statement, loop, or code block to perform your command.

-2. The parameters are not at the end of the command.
+2. The input parameters are not at the end of the command.

 The second case needs an example.
 Let's shorten the `find` utility call.
 It should search for files in the specified directory.
-When you search in the home directory, the call looks like this:
+When you search them in the home directory, the `find` call looks this way:
 {line-numbers: false, format: Bash}
 ```
 find ~ -type f
 ```

-We cannot write an alias that takes the target path as a parameter.
-The following solution does not work:
+You cannot declare an alias that takes the target path as a parameter.
+In other words, the following solution does not work:
 {line-numbers: false, format: Bash}
 ```
 alias="find -type f"
 ```

 The target path should come before the `-type` option.
-This is a problem for the alias.
+This requirement is a serious problem for the alias.

-However, we can use the function in this case.
-We can choose the position to insert the parameter in the `find` call.
-The function declaration looks like this:
+However, you can declare the function in this case.
+The function allows you to specify the position to insert the parameter to the `find` call.
+The declaration looks like this:
 {line-numbers: false, format: Bash}
 ```
 find_func() { find $1 -type f; }
 ```

-Now we can call it for searching files in the home directory this way:
+Now you can call the function that searches files in the home directory this way:
 {line-numbers: false, format: Bash}
 ```
 find_func ~